This article was last updated by on

 Coconut Palm Overview

-But, growing them indoors can be a challenge and may deprive you of many benefits you’d otherwise get if the plants were outdoors.
+But growing them indoors can be challenging and may deprive you of many benefits you’d otherwise get if the plants were outdoors.

 As the plant requires at least six hours of direct sunlight for optimal growth, you will not get fruits; the plant will remain small and have a short lifespan if you keep it indoors.